Sh0ri/CCA/README.txt

-added interact_script class for more clarity
+added is_interactive in perso_obj class